Contact Us Today (424) 372-3112

 Many lawyers are frustrated with the knowledge that the media will cut and paste their words so as to fit into news broadcasts.
 Indeed, the media and the law do have a symbiotic relationship.
 However, once the lawyer accepts and embraces the media as a useful tool, she can use them to help disseminate her message.

-If the media respect the defense lawyer and believes that she will be honest with them, they can have a constructive effect on the publics opinion of your client.
-If the lawyer has an existing relationship with the media from past cases, they will already know that she can be trusted and can be counted on to be honest with them while still protecting her client from overexposure to the media.
+If the media respects the defense lawyer and believes that she will be honest with them, they can have a constructive effect on the public opinion of your client.
+Suppose the lawyer has an existing relationship with the media from past cases.
+In that case, they will already know that she can be trusted and can be counted on to be honest with them while still protecting her client from overexposure to the media.

 In the political arena, politicians have the time to assemble focus groups to see how slight variations in wording and body language influence their constituency.
 Unfortunately, in criminal cases involving celebrity clients, not only is there a limited amount of time, but there is no definable constituency.
 Fans of celebrities can sweep across the social landscape and represent every demographic element.